 Lost wage reimbursement only covers wages lost due to the kidney donation.
 A donor who is not currently working at the time of kidney donation will not lose wages due to the donation.
 Unemployment benefits are not covered under the lost wage reimbursement program.

-The NKR has been approved to reimburse a maximum of four weeks of wage reimbursement per donor.
+The NKR has been approved to offer a maximum of six weeks of wage reimbursement per donor.
 No exceptions can be made at this time.

 Lost wage reimbursement is only available to donors with a valid Employer Identification Number (EIN) or Social Security Number (SSN).
 The other Donor Shield protections do not require an EIN or SSN.